meimposis567/meimposis567/README.md

 I enjoy hackathons, challenging ideas, and the kind of problems that make me curious enough to keep working on them long after the first line of code.

+“I tend to turn ‘what if?’ into ‘let's build it.”

 ---

 ## 🛠️ Tools & Tech